yousefelassal/quote-cron/README.md

 > It is difficult to achieve a spirit of genuine cooperation as long as people remain indifferent to the feelings and happiness of others.

 > One needs something to believe in, something for which one can have whole-hearted enthusiasm.
 One needs to feel that one's life has meaning, that one is needed in this world.

+> Technology is anything that wasn't around when you were born.